-She paid off her IRS debt, student loans and credit card debt in 2019.
+She paid off her IRS debt, student loans, or similar ones such as a payday loan with no credit check, and credit card debt in 2019.
 When she first ran for governor, Abrams had a paltry retirement account of less than $5,000.
 Now she has more than $725,000 in stocks and bonds.

 As her financial picture has brightened, Abrams has also traded up from her old townhouse to a larger new house.

 The $975,000 property she bought just outside the Atlanta city limits near Emory University in 2020 is financed by a $760,000 mortgage, according to Abrams’ financial disclosure.
 She bought her parents a $370,000, 3,300-square-foot house in suburban Atlanta in 2019, owing more than $280,000 on a mortgage, records and disclosures show.